the-adblocker/setup_rpi/README.md

  <br>

 3. Install all other things  <br>
 a.
-Write all the following commands{
+Write all the following commands {

 sudo apt update
 sudo apt upgrade